hazelweakly/hazelweakly.me/src/_resume/cv.md

 ::: cv

-Experienced engineer specialized in developer experience, distributed systems, and security, with a focus on blending theory with pragmatism while embracing empathy.
+Experienced engineer specialized in developer experience and distributed systems, with a focus on blending theory with pragmatism while embracing empathy.

 :::